AnikoBorosova/TA/README.md

 ## Web tests created and executed by using webdriverio, jasmine, chromedriver and JUnit-reporter
-## API tests created with Postman and executed by using newman and JUnit-reporter
+## API tests created with Postman and ChaiJS, and executed by using newman and JUnit-reporter
 Website being tested: http://automationpractice.com/index.php

 ---------------------